Dairy Product

 Another group of scientists refute this claim and state that the presence of buck during milking of does is responsible for the absorption of the odour produced from the glands of buck.
 But however, this hypothesis is not yet proved.

-Below you can find the fatty acid profile of goat milk
+Please find the fatty acid profile of goat milk listed below.

 Fatty acid